Hosting a tournament is not as difficult as it may seem. This tournament package will help you.

 - After the close of the sign-up period, split the field into handicap flights.
 This is best done in the spreadsheet based on current handicap index.
 Be sure to follow the spreadsheet instructions to allow for the differential in course ratings between men and women for correcting handicaps.
 Arrange the handicap flights such that the flight sizes are as close to equal size as possible and each flight size is at least 6 and less than 20.

 - Update: The club now allows golfers to play from any tee box within a flight.
-The current tournament spreadsheet does not handle this for men, therefore the following procedure is now necessary.
+The current new tournament spreadsheet handles this.

 - Assign starting times, using seven and one half minutes per group (9:00, 9:07, 9:15, etc.) or as otherwise indicated by the course or the VP/T. Put yourself in the first starting time slot, so you will be first in the clubhouse to receive and record scores.
 Forward the starting times to the course a couple of days prior to the tournament.